lkt82/automatron/README.md

 ### AzureDevOps Quick start

-*The project needs to be in git repository to able to compute paths correctly or have the RootPath property set*
+*The project needs to be in git repository to able to compute paths correctly or have the RootDir property set*

 ```c#
 using System.Reflection;